bbdataeng/a-small-fire/README.md

 - `mapping_config.yml:`
         Defines how to map the fields in your local dataset to MIABIS CDM fields if your data is not already standardized.

+---

+### Output

+Two json files are generated from this tool:

+- `bundle-<BUNDLE_ID>.JSON:`
+        Stores a transaction bundle with Patient and Specimen FHIR Resources.

+- `organization.json:`
+        Stores a transaction bundle with Organization/Biobank and Organization/Collection FHIR Resources.

+---

 ### Additional Resources